mojaveexpressguide/mojaveexpressguide.github.io/docs/Introduction.md

 - Loot is rarer and weapons & armour have lower conditions when found.
 - The barter skill matters significantly more for buying and selling prices.
 - You can no longer sell weapons & armour under 30% condition.
+- FO3-style item repair is now back.
+The max repair amount of items will be capped to the player's (Repair Skill * 0.6) + 40.
 - The strip is slightly more difficult to get into and costs 4000 caps the direct way now.
 - NPCs can't be pickpocketed unless you invest into the Sneak skill.